jamespro/timeleft/README.md

   - Available time plus other types of time
   - Available time above a line, other types below the line
 - What if able to show a week?
 How much time for each day for 7 days?

+# Log

+## 2024-03-18

+### Status

+#### Date/Time functions

+- Temporal: temporal-polyfill
+- now as ZonedDateTimeISO
+- nowTime is PlainTime - from now (so not a new time)
+- nowTimeZone

+#### Event Data

+- eventsDataJSON
+  - not using this yet, it's empty

+#### Periods

+- start and end times are set
+  - PlainTime
+- periodStart, periodEnd defaults to day
+- [ ] ??
+MUST BE SOME COMPARE FUNCTION in TEMPORAL???
+INSTEAD OF since / until??
+- DURATION - SINCE / UNTIL - work to compare
+  - and TOTAL to convert to "seconds" / "milliseconds
+- [ ] adjustPeriods - its own function?
+- [ ] what should it take as params? and output?
+- [ ] after output, needs to set the values right?
+  - like it shouldn't update periods inside the function, it should be outside??
+  - return an object?
+  - periods = { "periodStart": "17:00:00", "periodEnd": "22:59:59" }
+  - OR ARE THEY SUPPOSED TO BE Temporal.PlainTime ??

+### Timer / updating

+- tick function
+- call itself using setTimeout 100ms (NOT SETINTERVAL)
+- updates time left on all timers
+- & checks if a timer has expired

+### NEW!
+Added / updated

+- use `now.toPlainTime();` instead

+#### Checklist

+- [ ] check console
+- [ ] Today's date being used?
+- [ ] current periodStart correct?
+- [ ] current periodEnd correct?
+- [ ] duration time now until periodEnd?
+DISPLAY IT